 What to Look for in A Rash Guard

-These days, rash guards tend to be made using a combination of polyester and lycra based material.
+These days, the best jiu jitsu rash guards tend to be made using a combination of polyester and lycra or polyester and spandex materials, depending on where the brand is from.
 This material allows the guard to be tight fitting, whilst not hindering your ability to move.